growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 ## Overview

 GROWI provides two methods of Slack integration: 1.
-GROWI bot and 2.
-Incoming Webhook.
+GROWI bots and 2.
+Incoming Webhooks.

-### 1. GROWI bot
+### 1. GROWI bots

-The GROWI bot is a Slack App developed by the GROWI development team.
-By installing it in any Slack workspace, you can not only receive notifications from GROWI, but also execute full-text searches from chats, summarize conversations, and use various other functions.
+The GROWI bots is a Slack App developed by the GROWI development team.
+By installing it in Slack workspaces, you can not only receive notifications from GROWI, but also execute full-text searches from chats, summarize conversations, and use various other functions.

 #### Official bot 【Recommended】

 ::: danger
-This contents are not yet implemented.
+This service has not been implemented yet.
 :::

 The Official GROWI bot is a free GROWI bot provided and operated by the GROWI development team.It is available at [slack app directory](https://wsgrowi.slack.com/apps) and anyone can use this service.